ellmau/adf-obdd/docs/adf-bdd.md

                                   the given filename
         --grd                     Compute the grounded model
     -h, --help                    Print help information
+        --heu <HEU>               Choose which heuristics shall be used by the nogood-learning approach [possible values: Simple, MinModMinPathsMaxVarImp,
+                                  MinModMaxVarImpMinPaths]
-        --import                  Import an adf- bdd state instead of an adf --lib <IMPLEMENTATION>    choose the bdd implementation of either 'biodivine', 'naive', or hybrid [default: hybrid]
+        --import                  Import an adf- bdd state instead of an adf --lib <IMPLEMENTATION>    Choose the bdd implementation of either 'biodivine', 'naive', or hybrid [default: hybrid]
         --lx                      Sorts variables in an lexicographic manner -q                            Sets log verbosity to only errors